Choa Chu Kang MRT/LRT station: Details

-Choa Chu Kang station serves the North–South Line (NSL) and is the terminus of the Bukit Panjang LRT line (BPLRT), with an official station code is NS4/BP1.
+Choa Chu Kang station serves the North–South Line (NSL) and is the terminus of the Bukit Panjang LRT line (BPLRT), with the official station code NS4/BP1.
 The station is between the Bukit Gombak and stations on the NSL, and the adjacent station on the BPLRT is South View.
-The station was previously the terminus of the Bukit MRT line, a branch service connecting the station to Jurong East station on the East–West Line.
+The station was previously the terminus of the Bukit MRT line (or Branch Line), a branch service connecting the station to Jurong East station on the East–West Line.
 This branch was later incorporated into the NSL.
 The station will also be the terminus of the JRL, with the adjacent station being Choa Chu Kang West station.

 The NSL station has a "pitched" roof design shaped like an inverted "V", and brick walls that match the surrounding HDB blocks.
 Like many stations on the initial MRT network, the NSL station has an island platform.
 The LRT station has a Spanish solution platform configuration.
 The JRL station will be 139 m long and 30 m wide.

 Choa Chu Kang station is located between Choa Chu Kang Avenue 4 and Choa Chu Kang Loop.
 Besides the surrounding HDB blocks, the station serves various landmarks including Choa Chu Kang Temporary Bus Interchange, Lot One Shoppers' Mall, Choa Chu Kang Community Club, Keat Hong Community Club, Choa Chu Kang Park and South View Primary School.

+The station features a mural by APSN Katong School as part of SMRT's Comic Connect.
+Unveiled on 17 November 2024, it was the final artwork commissioned for the project.
+The artwork illustrates the historical development of Choa Chu Kang, featuring Kampong Belimbing, a colonial-era village formerly located in the area, and the Choa Chu Kang Educational Farms.
+The mural also highlights landmarks such as the military-themed playground at Brickland in Keat Hong Mirage and the Bukit Panjang LRT, which launched in 1999 as Singapore's first Light Rail Transit system.